Which of the following statements correctly describes constitutio... | Channels for Pearson+

 1

-Begin by understanding the concept of constitutional isomers.
-Constitutional isomers are compounds that have the same molecular formula but differ in the connectivity of their atoms.
+Understand the definition of constitutional isomers: Constitutional isomers are compounds that have the same molecular formula but differ in the connectivity of their atoms.

-Consider the molecular formula: it indicates the number and type of atoms present in a molecule.
-Constitutional isomers share this formula, meaning they have the same types and numbers of atoms.
+Analyze the given options: Each statement provides a different description of isomers.
+We need to identify which one correctly matches the definition of constitutional isomers.

-Next, focus on connectivity.
-Connectivity refers to how atoms are bonded together in a molecule.
-Constitutional isomers differ in this aspect, meaning the atoms are connected in different ways.
+Evaluate the first statement: It claims that constitutional isomers have different molecular formulas but the same connectivity of atoms.
+This is incorrect because constitutional isomers must have the same molecular formula.

-Contrast constitutional isomers with stereoisomers, which differ in the spatial arrangement of atoms but have the same connectivity.
+Evaluate the second statement: It suggests that constitutional isomers differ in spatial arrangement but have the same molecular formula.
+This describes stereoisomers, not constitutional isomers.

-Review the given statements: Identify the statement that correctly describes constitutional isomers as having the same molecular formula but differing in the connectivity of their atoms.
+Evaluate the third statement: It states that constitutional isomers have the same molecular formula and the same connectivity of atoms.
+This describes identical compounds, not isomers.
+The correct statement is that constitutional isomers have the same molecular formula but differ in the connectivity of atoms.

 Watch next